swsnr/rescue-image/README.md

 # Rescue USI

-Build a minimal and opinionated rescue USI (UKI with embedded root filesystem).
+Build a minimal and opinionated rescue USI (unified kernel image with embedded root filesystem), i.e. a single EFI executable containing a minimal yet complete system for recovery.

 ## Why?

-If you tinker, things break.
+You tinker, things break.
 They say every Arch Linux user carries a USB stick with the installation disk around, just in case.

 With this image, you don't need to.
-Put the image on your EFI, and boot it rescue your Linux installation.
+Put the image on your ESP, and boot it rescue your Linux installation.

 ## How?